forem/forem/docs/faqs.md

 Once you refresh the page, you should be able to see some comments in the Feed.

-## How can I make someone follow me on local environment?
+## How do I make someone follow me on local environment?

 In certain cases, for example when testing various functionlities, you may need to be able to make some user follow you.
 Here's how: